Andrey123815/expo-bug/README.md

 Good afternoon!
 I hope you can review and fix this issue.

 When building an android, an incorrect one is generated AndroidManifest.xml config.
 You can view it in the android/app/src/main folder.
 It is worth paying attention to the fact that there are two <data> attributes in one intentfilter and the latter overrides all the above options.
-This affect only android apps.
+This affect only android apps deep linking.

 ![Image](image.png)